Thinking about using Taxy?

 How do clients know what's still outstanding?

-Workflow & Visibility
+Workflow & visibility

 How does Taxy help track outstanding requests?